AlexOgden/RecceDNS/docs/README.md

 - SRV enumeration, use a wordlist with the query argument set to SRV to find common SRV records.
 - Reverse IP PTR for a single IP address, CIDR notation, or range.
 - Search for subdomains based Certificate Transparency using crt.sh.
+- Expland TLD enumeration for a given domain on the full IANA TLD list.
 - Coloured output with progress reporting on bruteforce subdomain enumeration.
 - Output results to a JSON file.